natharaujos/natharaujos/README.md

 ### Hi there 👋

- - I'm currently working in Gafit, as Full Stack Developer Jr
+ - I'm currently working in Dti digital, as Full Stack Developer Jr
  - Actually, graduating at Computer Science - Federal University of Lavras (Brazil)

 ### Here are some social medias that you can find me: